GenericMadScientist/CHOpt/README.md

 ## Install

 Download the latest version from the [Releases page](../../releases).
-If you're on something other than Windows, then either compile it yourself or ask me.
-The tests do pass on Mac OS and Linux, but I've not tried the program proper on them.
+If you're on something other than Windows or Linux, then either compile it yourself or ask me.
+The tests do pass on Mac OS, but I've not tried the program proper on it.
 If you do plan to compile chopt yourself, make sure to set ENABLE_LTO to ON in your CMakeCache.

 ## Usage